sdroege/ebur128/README.md

  * True peak scanning
  * Supports all samplerates by recalculation of the filter coefficients

-This crate is based on the [libebur128](https://github.com/jiixyj/libebur128) C library.
+This crate is a Rust port of the [libebur128](https://github.com/jiixyj/libebur128) C library.

 ## LICENSE